blockchainsllc/in3/wasm/examples/README.md

    register a custom plugin

 -  [use_web3](./use_web3.ts)
-   use IN3 as Web3Provider in web3js
+   use incubed as Web3Provider in web3js

 -  [in3_in_browser](./in3_in_browser.html)
-   use IN3 directly in html
+   use incubed directly in html

 ### Building

-In order to run those examples, you need to install `in3` and typescript first.
+In order to run those examples, you need to install in3-wasm and typescript first.
 The build.sh will do this and the run the tsc-compiler

 ```sh